Saint Anthony College of Nursing Program Review

-Saint Anthony College of Nursing has been producing some top rated nursing graduates in the state of Illinois for more than 100 years.
-This small and private college fosters close ties between the students, faculty, staff, as well as the community healthcare providers hence, encouraging open inquiry and lifelong learning.
+Saint Anthony College of Nursing has been producing top-rated nursing graduates in the state of Illinois for more than 100 years.
+This small and private college fosters close ties between the students, faculty, staff, as well as the community healthcare providers, thus encouraging open inquiry and lifelong learning.
 Saint Anthony College of Nursing has gained accreditation from the Higher Learning Commission and approval from the Illinois Board of Higher Education.
-The Commission also accredits the undergraduate and graduate nursing programs on Collegiate Nursing Education (CCNE).
-This would allow the graduates in having an eligibility to take the National Council Licensing Examination and work as a licensed healthcare professional.
+The Commission also accredits the undergraduate and graduate nursing programs on Collegiate Nursing Education (CCNE) allowing graduates to have eligibility to take the National Council Licensing Examination and work as a licensed healthcare professional.

 Saint Anthony College of Nursing is known for its quality Bachelor of Science in Nursing (BSN) program in the northern Illinois community.
-This undergraduate program is dynamic and challenging with a broad based clinical training, advanced simulation laboratory, and expert faculty who are trained in the specialties they teach.
+This undergraduate program is dynamic and challenging with broad-based clinical training, advanced simulation laboratory, and expert faculty trained in the specialties they teach.

 Requirements for pre-licensure BSN